ropg/pinapl/README.md

 <br>
 ## getkeypress

-This is the routine where your applications are going to be spening most of their time.
+This is the routine where your applications are going to be spending most of their time.
 Almost all the other functions in this library eventually either block on a call to `getkeypress` (waiting for a key), or they are polling it in `do_not_block` mode in a loop.
 You can call it yourself too.
 You generally provide it with a list of rectangles and what you want getkeypress to return if they are pressed.
 (Or just pass `nil` as buttons to make the whole screen a button. `getkeypress` handles putting the display to sleep after `p.standbytimer` seconds.

 ####`getkeypress([buttons], [longpress_time], [do_not_block])`